programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 {% include figure.html caption="Add column by fetch dialog box" filename="refine-fetch1.2.png" %}

-After clicking okay, Refine will start requesting the URLs from the base column as if you were opening the pages in your browser, and will store each response in the cells of the new column.
+After clicking "OK", Refine will start requesting the URLs from the base column as if you were opening the pages in your browser, and will store each response in the cells of the new column.
 In this case, there is one URL in *Column 1* resulting in one cell in the *fetch* column containing the full source for the Sonnets web page.

 {% include figure.html caption="Fetch results" filename="refine-fetch1.3.png" %}